hcfalkow/ASC-ODE-team08/docs/documentation.md

   }
 ```

+The following chapters will go through how to use the library, as wel as provide solutions to some exercises.

 ### Exercise 17.2.2

 The result of this simulation in time and phase space is shown below, where a comparison between the three stepper methods, the explicit Euler, the implicit Euler, and the improved Euler method, has been made: